amosjerbi/demo/README.md

 # Fetcher

-A file downloading and management tool for retro gaming devices that run Rocknix system.
+A file downloading and management tool for retro handhelds that run Rocknix system.

-## Projects

-### 🎮 File Fetcher
-A comprehensive file downloading tool built for PortMaster-compatible devices.

 **Features:**
 - Multi-platform file downloading from various sources